Murdoch urges Cameron to 'stay the course' on cuts

-He also noted she had been willing to "court unpopularity" adding: "A free society also requires a government with backbone."'Belief in freedom'
+He also noted she had been willing to "court unpopularity" adding: "A free society also requires a government with backbone."

 Mr Murdoch, whose News Corporation owns the Times, the Sun and Sky News, among other media outlets, also said a free society needed an independent press, adding it would "serve the interests of the powerful if professional journalists were muted, or replaced as navigators in our society by bloggers and bloviators".

 He closed the speech saying Lady Thatcher was a "source of inspiration" adding: "Her philosophy is that of the ardent pragmatist - a pragmatist in the true sense, someone who believes in the basic decency and innate ability of people.

 "She has a firm belief in freedom and of the responsibilities incumbent with that freedom."